-- Interviews usually focus on six types of questioning: - o Behavioural questions how you behave in certain situations. - Competency questions how you have evidenced skills relatable to the role. - Situational questions how you would respond to a scenario encountered in the role or more generally in a professional situation. - Analytical questions how you evidence your ability to apply analytical thinking. - Case studies/commercial awareness questions how you interpret real-life scenarios and offer judgment (may be assessed in a written exercise) - Technical questions technical applications/concepts you apply to projects and evidence your understanding of their application and limitations.
+- Interviews usually focus on six types of questioning: - Behavioural questions how you behave in certain situations. - Competency questions how you have evidenced skills relatable to the role. - Situational questions how you would respond to a scenario encountered in the role or more generally in a professional situation. - Analytical questions how you evidence your ability to apply analytical thinking. - Case studies how you interpret real-life scenarios and offer judgment, including structuring your answer and discussing with an interviewer. - Technical questions technical applications/concepts you apply to projects and evidence your understanding of their application and limitations.